How to Create an Impressive Online Marketing Portfolio (Even with No Experience)

 1. Work samples

 Traditional portfolios contained actual, physical samples of your work.
-But since we’re talking about an online portfolio, what you will include will be samples of your work in digital format.
+But since we’re talking about an online marketing portfolio, what you will include will be samples of your work in digital format.
 These may take the form of PDFs, digital images, or links to web pages.

 The big idea is to provide a visual representation of marketing projects you’ve worked on.